apache/nuttx/boards/arm/lpc31xx/olimex-lpc-h3131/README.txt

     - possibly the value of OPENOCD_PATH
-    - If you are working under Linux you will need to change any occurances of `cygpath -w blablabla` to just blablabla
+    - If you are working under Linux you will need to change any occurrences of `cygpath -w blablabla` to just blablabla

   Then you should be able to start the OpenOCD daemon like: